CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 |**Predicate**| The ability of a user to check a value against a certain condition, disclosing only true or false without revealing the value.|PROPOSED|
 |**Rich Schema**|Hierarchically composable graph-based representations of complex data.|PROPOSED|

-## Object of Conformity Common Requirements
+## Common Requirements for Objects of Conformity

 The following requirements apply to all objects of conformity under assessment: